(In)Frequently Asked Questions

 Also, I always plan my week ahead so I know what I'm writing.
-I'm always working on three books at a time - writing one, editing one and promoting one.
-I have a daily word count of 1000 words so once I've achieved that I can get to working on the other projects.
+I'm always working on multiple projects at a time.
+If I’m writing a book I’ll have a daily word count of anything from 500 words onwards.
 I find I need to have a variety of projects on the go to keep things interesting.

 I take a sledgehammer and start breaking shit.
-Nah just kidding.
-I always try to keep the pen or my hand moving even if that's just to write, 'This is complete bullshit.
+Okay that’s not true.
+I always try to keep the pen or my hand moving even if that's just to write, 'This is complete crap.
 I don't know what I'm writing.
 This sucks.
 I really don't want to be writing right now.
 What is this story about anyway?'
 This often helps.

 If I'm really stuck and I can't even write crap then I'll stop what I'm doing and go and do something else for a while.
 This might be taking a walk or a nap or a extra cookie from the cookie jar.
 Whatever it is, sometimes a complete break is what you need to come back to the page refreshed and ready to start anew.
 The absolute worst thing you can do is give yourself a hard time.
 Slow and easy wins this particular race.

 Something else I've recently learned to do is to strip everything back to the basics.
-I have a daily word count quota of 1000.
-There have been days when I don't make it.
-This can be demotivating and I will end up not writing for a few days in which case it becomes a lot harder to get back into the habit of writing.
+If I’m working to a daily word count quota and don't make it this can be demotivating.
+Sometimes I don’t write for days in which case it becomes a lot harder to get back into the habit of writing.
 When this happens I start with a word count of 100 words, which is achievable.
 Once I've written 100 words I'm more likely to get to 500 words.
 It then becomes a lot easier to get back to that 1000-plus word count.